 This motion will be different.
 You will use a rounded zigzag for this so that the edge of the base material melts as you run your weld puddle over the joint.

-Beads should be run in sections along the joint, and you should alternate from side to side, working your way towards the middle of the joint from the back and front alternations.
+Beads should be run in sections along the joint, and you should alternate from side to side, working your way toward the middle of the joint from the back and front alternations.

 The proper weld will form an even triangle shape between the pieces of metal.